 Claus Porto and Castebel

-With that in mind, two of my best shops in Porto are Claus Porto and Castelbel.
+If you love candles, soap and everything that smells good in life, then two of the best shops in Porto are Claus Porto and Castelbel.
 Even though I am listing them together, they belong to different companies and are placed in different locations in Porto:

 - Claus Porto was born 130 years ago and it sells luxury soaps, colognes, hand creams and scented candles, with Vintage inspiration.
 Its flagship store in Porto is located in Rua das Flores, 22.